raquelalegre/SOAPpy-example/README.md

 Note osc.wsdl doesn't work yet due to "No address binding found in port.", since it assumes I'm running a server in localhost:80 which I'm not.
 Needs to point to the live ORACC service to work properly.

 __Important Note__: SOAPpy is outdated and clumsy and although it works to lists available stuff in a server, it does not work when you try to call the methods in the server.
 Switching to __[suds](https://fedorahosted.org/suds/wiki/Documentation)__ instead.
+Working on an example on how to use it [here](https://github.com/raquel-ucl/suds-example).